decisivedevops/alfred-install-apps/README.md

 ## How to use
 **Alfred App Install** searches through your `~/Downloads` folder and lists installable Objects like `.zip` or `.dmg` in Alfred.
 Upon selection, it will automatically install it to your `/Applications/` folder.

 The script will run through the supplied paths and list all supported filetypes.
-It will then install (copy) all `.app`s to your `/Applications/` folder, it will then delete the source.
+It will then install all `.pkg` and `.app` to your `/Applications/` folder, it will then delete the source.

 ![](./images/img-1.png)